1. Top safety tips

 - Your passport should be valid for at least six months from the day you plan to return to Australia.

-- Australian/Peruvian dual nationals under 18 years of age (or Peruvian residents) travelling alone or with only one parent may be asked to show a letter of consent from the other parent and a copy of the child's birth certificate.
-You'll need to get both documents translated into Spanish and notarised and certified by the Peruvian embassy or consulate in Australia before you start your trip.
+- Australian/Peruvian dual nationals under 18 years of age travelling alone or with only one parent may be asked to show certain documents, such as a letter of consent from the other parent and a copy of the child's birth certificate.
+Before you start your trip, contact the Peruvian embassy or consulate in Australia to check what you'll need.

 - Dual nationals under the age of 18 must travel with both their passports.